ervardaan/madcounter/instructions/README.md

   ./MADCounter -B <batch file>
 ```

 * __Invalid Flag__ - All flags should begin with a -, and only flags should begin with this.
-If there is a flag that we did specify elsewhere in this doc then print this error.
+If there is a flag that we did NOT specify elsewhere in this doc then print this error.
   * "ERROR: Invalid Flag Types"
 ```
 ERROR: Invalid Flag Types